samuelthelaus/MY472/README.md

 # MY472

-Depository for course MY472 Data for Data Scientists at LSE.
+Repository for course MY472 Data for Data Scientists at LSE.